Charlotte, North Carolina, Nursing Schools

 Students pursuing a Master of Science in Nursing at UNCC can choose from many specializations, including nurse anesthesia, nurse administrator, nurse education, community public health nursing, nurse practitioner across the lifespan and an RN/MSN early entry program.
 The RN/MSN program is for students who have earned an associate's degree or diploma in nursing, are licensed as registered nurses and wish to continue their education by combining a bachelor's and master's program.
 The other concentrations prepare students for specialized careers in nursing.
 Coursework varies between specialties but generally covers health policy and planning in the U.S., health disparities and nursing, theoretical basis for nursing practice, biostatistics and special topics relating to the area of focus.

-The University of North Carolina at Charlotte offers nurse educator and nursing administrator graduate certificate programs and post-master's certificates in nurse anesthesia and advanced practice registered nursing.
+The University of North Carolina at Charlotte offers nurse educator and nursing administrator graduate certificate programs and post-master's certificates in nurse anesthesia, adult-gerontology acute care nurse practitioner and advanced practice registered nursing.
 The graduate certificate options are distance-learning programs and can be taken by students who have completed BSN or MSN programs.
 Both graduate certificate programs consist of 12 semester hours of classes.

 Other School Options

 Cabarrus College of Health Sciences is located 19.1 miles outside of Charlotte and offers an ASN and an RN-to-BSN program.
 Carolinas College of Health Sciences is located at the Carolinas Medical Center in downtown Charlotte and offers a two-year nursing program.
 Gaston College is located 20.2 miles from downtown Charlotte and offers a diploma and an associate's degree program in nursing.
 At Mercy School of Nursing, students can enter an RN-BSN program.
 Its campus is located nine miles from the center of Charlotte.